I have faith, but I don't feel it

 [The power] by which the worlds were framed, was faith; and that it is by reason of this principle of power, existing in the Deity, that all created things exist— so that all things in heaven, on earth, or under the earth, exist by reason of faith, as it existed in HIM… It is the principle by which Jehovah works, and through which he exercises power over all temporal, as well as eternal things.

-Faith is not a feeling, it's acting with the expectation of and reliance on a certain outcome.
-As a friend of mine put it, "Faith is where you put your chips."
-Or like that moment from the The Chosen:
+Faith is not a feeling; it’s acting with the expectation of and reliance on a certain outcome.
+As a friend of mine put it, “Faith is where you put your chips.”
+Or like that moment from The Chosen:

 I don't need you to feel anything to do great things